Granite Flats

 Granite Flats is an American television series, the first original scripted drama series produced by BYUtv.
 The show is set in a small Colorado town in the early 1960s during the Cold War, and follows several of the town's citizens as mysterious and potentially dangerous circumstances arise.
 Season 1 launched on April 7, 2013.
 The cast was joined by actors Christopher Lloyd and Cary Elwes for its second season, which premiered April 6, 2014.
 Parker Posey and George Newbern joined the cast for season 3, premiered online April 4, 2015, before the TV season launch scheduled for October.
 It had an audience of approximately 500,000 households per episode.

 On April 20, 2015 it was announced that Granite Flats would join Netflix; all three seasons launched on the streaming service on May 15, 2015.

 On June 25, 2015, Granite Flats executive producer Scott Swofford announced the end of the series after three seasons, calling it a "huge success."

 Production

 The show was produced in Salt Lake City, Utah, in a former high school converted into eight dedicated sets recreating early 1960s America.
-Because BYUtv is intended for a family audience that shares Church of Jesus Christ of Latter-day Saints values, there is no smoking, no adult or extramarital content, and all alcohol consumption is portrayed in a distinctly negative light.
+Because BYUtv is intended for a family audience that shares Church of Jesus Christ of Latter-day Saints values, there is no smoking and there is no adult or extramarital content.
+All alcohol consumption is portrayed in a distinctly negative light and none of the characters drink coffee.